Yacht Style, Issue 88

 The lavish gala dinner in the Constellation Ballroom will feature an invitation-only audience of more than 350 VIPs, yacht owners and prospects, and major personalities in the yachting industry.
 It offers an opportunity for attendees to network and engage with yacht designs, trends and innovative solutions shaping the future of the industry.

-Recognising the best of the yachting industry in the extended Asia region and internationally, 30 Award categories will be presented, designed to showcase excellence and creative flair in the industry both regionally and internationally.
+Recognising the best of the yachting industry in the extended Asia region and internationally, more than 30 Award categories will be presented, devised to showcase excellence and creative flair in the industry both regionally and internationally.

 Categories